openswarm-eu/swarmit/README.md

 ### Python CLI script

-The Python CLI script provides commands for starting and stopping user code on the device, as well as monitoring and checking the status of devices in the swarm.
+The Python CLI script provides commands for flashing, starting and stopping user code on the device, as well as monitoring and checking the status of devices in the swarm.

-A YAML configuration file that contains the list of known devices IDs must be provided using the `--config` option.

 Default usage: